Slicer/teem/src/biff/README.txt

 external linkage.
 Such "private" functions probably aren't even in a python wrapper, but the fact of being private is nice to record once known, since you can't tell by looking at a function definition where it has been declared.
-Despite the tendency, there is no iron rule that private function names start with a single "_".
+Despite the tendency, there is no iron rule in Teem code that private function names start with a single "_".

 --- Required:
   "<val>" : The return value <val> indicates a biff-reported error, i.e., if